-- Examinations are given in all subjects. - Grades and attendance (Satisfactory Academic Progress) records are reviewed and signed by the student and maintained in the student's financial file.
-The Satisfactory Academic Progress will reflect if the student evaluation will impact the students eligibility for Financial Aid.
-The student may request to review their financial aid file from the Financial Aid Leader or Director.
+- Examinations are given in all subjects. - Grades and attendance (Satisfactory Academic Progress) records are maintained in the financial aid file.
+The Satisfactory Academic Progress will reflect if the student evaluation will impact the student's eligibility for Financial Aid.
+The student may request to review their financial aid file from the Financial Aid Leader.